YLu-1258/YLu-Blog/_posts/2022-09-08-College-Board-Performance-Task.md

 > Assesses students’ ability to use abstraction to manage complexity in a program.
 The Abstraction and storage of data in a generalized container, e.g. variables, lists, dictionaries

 The hangman game will predominantly use lists and variables to store the necessary data for the game.
 The variables could hold the different "stages" of the hangman ascii-art.
-On the otherhand, lists could be used to keep track of the already used letters and the letters
+On the otherhand, lists could be used to keep track of the already used letters, the target word, and the letters that were found in the target word.
+DOing so would allow for easy manipulation of the data stored and processed by the user.

 ## Row 3: Managing Complexity
 > Assesses students’ ability to explain how abstraction manages complexity.